papermerge/documentation/src/Installation/overview.rst

 * RESTful backend server
 * Worker (there may be one or multiple workers)
 * Frontend (optional)
-* Websockets server (optional).
+* Websockets server (optional)
+* Database
+* Search Engine

 The essential parts of |project| deployment are RESTful backend server and one or multiple workers.
-The frontend and websockets server are optional.
+The frontend and websockets servers are optional.
 They provide so called official graphical user interface of |project|.
 If you don't plan to use |project| via web GUI, you can safely skip frontend and websockets parts.